bismuthfoundation/hypernode/doc/Notes.md

 * pycharm as code editor/linter/debug

+# Logging

+Tornado log module with pretty printing is used.

+log level

+- INFO is used for verbose logging of regular messages
+- WARNING is used for expected logic errors that are know to happen during execution, like a timeout.
+- ERROR are only used for unexpected exceptions and should be reported to the devs.

 # Personal notes

 pos chain: no mining, no tx fee - marginal cost = 0